 The purpose of this article is not to provide formulas for determining these values, but to discuss their meaning.

 This is what most sellers apply to their practice.
 Whether it is relative or not will depend on the seller.
-Some sellers underestimate the value of their practice because they don’t have a clear idea of its true value.
+Some sellers underestimate how dental practices are valued because they don’t have a clear idea of its true value.
 They know there is value in the tangible assets, but they often look at the replacement value, which is clearly not the value of existing equipment in any practice.

 They then add value for goodwill, which is realistic.
 What is not realistic is adding value for the “blood, sweat, and tears” a dentist has put into his or her practice.
 Also unrealistic is adding an additional value for “building out” a new facility.
 Although there is value in the owner’s time and energy, it is not something a typical buyer is willing to pay for when purchasing a practice.
 In most situations, the seller’s opinion of value will be the highest and most unrealistic assessment.